18 BEST Hikes Near Calgary (Easy & Hard!)

 Mount Allan

 Mount Allan can be a point-to-point hike or an out-and-back hike.
 Mount Allan via Centennial Ridge links Ribbon Creek and Dead Man’s Flats.
 You can do the entire traverse for a super long day and those with two cars.
-We only had one car and decided to start our journey at Centennial Ridge trailhead, where we had a steady but easy incline up into the valley and would return the same way.
+We only had one car and decided to start our journey at Centennial Ridge Trailhead, where we had a steady but easy incline up into the valley and planned to return the same way.

 Along the hike to the final summit of Mount Allan, you’ll see huge pinnacles that look unworldly.
 These features make this hike one for the books alone.
 From here, you can continue to Dead Man’s Flats or turn around for an easy and enjoyable hike down.
-The summit of Mount Allan sits at 2819 meters, making it the highest maintained trail in the Rockies, and it is very well maintained!
+Fun fact – the summit of Mount Allan sits at 2819 meters, making it the highest maintained trail in the Rockies, and it is very well maintained!

 Mount Baldy

 Mount Baldy is far from the easiest hike on this list, but it’s worth mentioning as the trailhead is less than one hour from the city.
 Near Barrier Lake and across from the Prairie View Trail is Mount Baldy Peak.
-To reach the peak is a steep incline and requires some technical scrambling, so it’s best left to those with hiking and scrambling experience.
+Reaching the peak is a steep incline that requires some technical scrambling, so it’s best left to those with hiking and scrambling experience.

 Gear We Recommend for These Hikes Near Calgary